Home / Soup Recipes / Spring Vegetable Soup with Homemade Egg Noodles

 My dough is dry and hard to roll out.
 Use as little as flour as possible with kneading and rolling the dough.
 Just enough so the noodles are not sticky.
 A wetter dough is a better dough.

 Can I use store-bought noodles instead?
-Of course, no pressure to make your own.
-My favorite brand is Reams egg noodles that can be found in the frozen food section.
+Of course, use the noodles of your choice.
+My favorite store-bought brand of egg noodles is Reams egg noodles that can be found in the frozen food section.
 Otherwise, these dried egg noodles are good.

 My soup tastes kind of blah.
 Well then you didn’t add enough salt.
 I have a measured amount of salt in this recipe but I encourage you to add more to the finished soup if it doesn’t taste extraordinary.
 You may even end up adding as much as 1 tablespoon of extra salt depending on your tastes.
 It’s okay, give the soup what it needs.